-- Create content for publication online or in print using multiple sources. - Report and write news, feature and opinion pieces using appropriate sources and following ethical guidelines and journalistic conventions for student news media. - Describe and apply legal and ethical aspects of student news media. - Develop a portfolio of basic assignments in at least two areas (print, online, multimedia, video, photo) suitable for publication in a newspaper or for a news organization website.
+- Continue developing appropriate sources and follow ethical guidelines and journalistic conventions for student news media. - Describe and apply legal and ethical aspects of aspects of news media. - Develop a portfolio of complex assignment in at least two areas (print, online, multimedia, photo, video) suitable for publication in a newspaper or for a news organization website.